-Designed flyers and distributed informational materials to appeal to various racial and ethnic, English Learner, and special education groups within the District.
+Designed flyers and distributed informational materials to appeal to various racial and ethnic groups within the District.
 Flyers will be distributed at local markets, coffee shops, libraries, churches, middle schools, and businesses.
 Materials will be developed in English, Spanish, and any other common languages in the target neighborhood.